Virginia Assault Attorney

 - School administrator

 In addition, there is a punishment enhancement if the assault was committed against a public servant.
-In Virginia, public servant is defined as a judge, a police or peace officer, a prison or jail officer, or an emergency service professional.
+In Virginia, a public servant is defined as a judge, a police or peace officer, a prison or jail officer, or an emergency service professional.
 If the assault is against one of those individuals, then the prosecutor will have to prove that you knew that the victim was a public servant.

 In addition, the prosecutor may try to prove that you had reason to believe that the victim was a public servant.
 People charged with assault of any kind would be wise to get a top lawyer.
 Having a Virginia assault lawyer can help you avoid the enhanced charges and punishments that are often tacked on.